ibilalkayy/100-Days-Of-DevOps/Days/day14.md

 ## **Explaining it in a video**

-You can find the video of it here.
+Here you can get the explanation in a video.
 [14/100 Days DevOps Challenge]()